 Traditional Cypriot Coffee

 Coffee culture in Cyprus is prevalent throughout the island.
 Coffee is not only enjoyed in the morning but also throughout the day as a social activity.
-To brew traditional coffee, Cypriots use finely ground coffee beans, water and then brew in a long-handled pot called a ‘mbriki’.
+To brew traditional coffee, Cypriots use finely ground coffee beans and water.
+They then brew in a long-handled pot called a ‘mbriki’.
 You can drink this strong coffee with or without sugar, dependent on your preference.

 There is a range of wine producers in Cyprus, producing some very high-quality Cypriot wines.
-The epicentre of Cyprus wines production is in the picturesque Limassol region, where you can go and sample some of the local wines from producers.
+The epicentre of Cyprus wines production is in the picturesque Limassol region.
+Here you can sample some of the local wines from producers.
 Restaurants, bars and tavernas across the island will also serve house wine, so you will have lots of opportunities to sample Cypriot wine.

 Cyprus has its own indigenous grape varieties that include Xinisteri for white and Mavro and Maratheftiko for red.
 Some typical Cyprus wines include Ayia Mavri Moshato, Vasilikon and Onoufrios.
-There are many Cyprus wines to try and I would always recommend ordering the local wine when visiting a restaurant or bar.
+There are many Cyprus wines to try in restaurants and bars across the island.
+I would always recommend ordering the local Cypriot wine when dining out.

 Cyprus winter sun break